onap/ccsdk-oran/a1-policy-management/README.md

 In the folder /opt/app/policy-agent/config/, create a soft link with below command, ln -s <path to test_application_configuration.json> application_configuration.json

-To Run Policy Management Service in Local with the DMaaP polling turned on:
-In the folder /opt/app/policy-agent/config/, create a soft link with below command, ln -s <path to test_application_configuration_with_dmaap_config.json> application_configuration.json

 The Policy Management Service can be run stand alone in a simulated test mode.
 Then it simulates RICs.
 The REST API is published on port 8081 and it is started by command: mvn -Dtest=MockPolicyManagementService test